jfrog/terraform-provider-artifactory/docs/guides/repositories_in_project.md

 ---
-subcategory: "Guides"
+page_title: "Adding repositories to the project"
 ---
-# Adding repositories to the project

 The guide provides an information and the example on how to add repositories to the project.